-†Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.
+ttApplications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.

-\$Applications to the Registrar, Board of Architects of New South Wales, 196 Miller Street, North Sydney 2060, not later than 31 March each year.
+Applications to the Registrar, Board of Architects of New South Wales, 33a McLaren Street, North Sydney 2060, not later than 31 March each year.

-Graduate Scholarships (continued)
+Undergraduate University Prizes (continued)

-Donor Value Year/s of Tenure Conditions Architecture (continue ed) The Lindsay Robertson Memorial A maximum of \$1500 1 year, may be extended up to 3 years Candidates should be Landscape Archi- tecture graduates of the University of New South Wales.
-The award is to undertake full-time graduate study or research in Landscape Architecture at an approved institution.
+Donor/Name of Prize Value \$ Awarded for Architecture (continued) The Lindsay Robertson Memorial Travel Award A maximum of \$1500 1 year Candidates should be Landscape Architec- ture graduates of the University of New South Wales.
+The award is to undertake full- time graduate study or research in Land- scape Architecture at an approved overseas institution.
 Applications close 30 May.
-The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science (Building) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course proceeding to graduate study
+The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science (Building) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course proceeding to graduate study.
+Applications close 30 September.